Medium Extended Air Defense System (MEADS)

 A multinational joint venture headquartered in Orlando, FL, MEADS International's participating companies are MBDA in Italy, LFK in Germany and Lockheed Martin in the United States.
 Together, these companies have focused an international engineering team in Orlando to develop systems and technologies for the MEADS program, which is closely watched as a model for collaborative transatlantic development.
 The United States funds 58 percent of the MEADS program, and European partners Germany and Italy provide 25 percent and 17 percent respectively as partners in the NATO Medium Extended Air Defense System Management Organization (NAMEADSMO).
 Its program management agency, NAMEADSMA, is located in Huntsville, AL.

-In early 2015 Germany and Italy entered into discussion to continue Medium Extended Air Defense System (MEADS) cooperation without the U.S. Germany is currently evaluating its options to modernize their air and missile defense capability which is currently based on the U.S. Patriot system.
+In early 2015 Germany and Italy entered into discussion to continue Medium Extended Air Defense System (MEADS) cooperation without the US.
+Germany was evaluating its options to modernize their air and missile defense capability which is currently based on the U.S. Patriot system.
 Italy remains hopeful that Germany will choose MEADS as its future air and missile defense system, which would enable Italy to continue MEADS cooperation and perhaps even purchase and field its own MEADS-based air and missile defense capability.

-A continuation of the MEADS program would provide European countries with another viable alternative to U.S. Patriot and European systems in this mission area.
-In a parallel development, Raytheon recently announced plans to upgrade the Patriot system to enable the company to more effectively compete for future U.S. Army and foreign acquisition/upgrade efforts.
+A continuation of the MEADS program would provide European countries with another viable alternative to US Patriot and European systems in this mission area.
+In a parallel development, Raytheon announced plans to upgrade the Patriot system to enable the company to more effectively compete for future US Army and foreign acquisition/upgrade efforts.
 Raytheon’s planned Patriot upgrade, which will include a Gallium Nitride-based Active Electronically Scanned Array (AESA) radar, would provide Patriot with 360-degree coverage (like MEADS).

 Media reporting indicated that the USG approved the upgraded radar for export offer in November 2014.
 Raytheon would like to leverage potential foreign sales of the new technology radar to help potential U.S. investment in this upgraded Patriot configuration, noting that twelve foreign countries have purchased various versions of the Patriot system.
 Poland, Germany, and the U.S. are all considering additional air and missile defense purchases or upgrades over the next few years and MEADS, Patriot, and (for Poland and Germany) Eurosam are all potential options.